Childhood Ependymoma Treatment (PDQ®)–Patient Version

 If the diagnostic tests show there may be a brain tumor, a biopsy is done by removing part of the skull and using a needle to remove a sample of the brain tissue.
 A pathologist views the tissue under a microscope to look for cancer cells and determine the grade of the tumor.
 If cancer cells are found, the doctor will remove as much tumor as safely possible during the same surgery.

 The following test may be done on the tissue that was removed:

 - Immunohistochemistry: A laboratory test that uses antibodies to check for certain antigens (markers) in a sample of a patient’s tissue.
 The antibodies are usually linked to an enzyme or a fluorescent dye.
 After the antibodies bind to a specific antigen in the tissue sample, the enzyme or dye is activated, and the antigen can then be seen under a microscope.
 This type of test is used to help diagnose cancer and to help tell one type of cancer from another type of cancer.

 Certain factors affect prognosis (chance of recovery) and treatment options.

 The prognosis and treatment options depend on:

 - Where the tumor has formed in the central nervous system (CNS).

 - Whether there are certain changes in the genes or chromosomes.

 - Whether any cancer cells remain after surgery to remove the tumor.

-- The type of ependymoma.
+- The type and grade of ependymoma.